 Do you have a limping cat?
 Is your cat swollen?
 Injuries and inflammation in cats are a more common concern than you probably imagine.
 If you’ve ever wondered ‘can cats get bruises?’ the answer is yes, and they’re every bit as irritating and painful for them as they are for us.
 Seeing cat skin turning black understandably worries owners, but chances are they’ve just had a fall or a fight and developed a nasty bruise.

 A limping cat, or a cat displaying any other symptom of a physical injury, is a cat who’s suffering from soft tissue injuries – also known as soft tissue trauma.
 In some events you can treat this at home with a little love and attention.
 In other cases, you may have to see a vet.
 Here’s all the information you need in order to keep informed, and to help your cat as it recovers.

 Soft Tissue Trauma (STT) refers to bruises and bleeding of the soft tissue.
 This is usually the result of blunt force trauma, however, strains and sprains can also be the cause.

 Strains are also referred to as torn or pulled muscles.
 Strains occur when your cat’s muscle fibers are strained beyond their capacity.
-Whilst sprains affect your cat’s ligaments after moderate to severe injury.
-Tendons are also prone to trauma through the repetitive strain of tendonitis.
-Yet, tendon injuries are not particularly common in cats.
+Sprains, by contrast, affect your cat’s ligaments after moderate to severe injury.
+Tendons are also prone to trauma through the repetitive strain of tendinitis.
+It should be noted that tendon injuries are not particularly common in cats.

 - Limping or lameness